 Marilyn's Botched Autopsy

 Not long after 5:30 AM on the morning of August the 5th in 1962, two men rolled a gurney into the range of cameras being held to the eyes of the curious and frenzied press.
-Flash bulbs exploded, popped and faded as those two men loaded the physical remains of Marilyn Monroe, which they had strapped to the gurney and covered by a sheet and cheap blanket, into a modified white Ford station wagon.
+Flash bulbs exploded, popped and faded as those two men loaded the physical remains of Marilyn Monroe, which they had strapped to the gurney and covered with a sheet and cheap blanket, into a modified white Ford station wagon.
 As the noisy chattering motors of movie cameras pulled unexposed film past their unblinking lenses, the curious and frenzied press moved aside as the white station wagon departed and transported Marilyn’s body to the mortuary at Westwood Village Cemetery, where it remained briefly.
 Why her body was taken to a mortuary at a cemetery has never been completely explained.

 Donald Spoto surmised and opined that the detour to Westwood Village mortuary was ordered by Marilyn’s attorney, Milton Rudin, who needed time to contact Inez Melson, Marilyn’s business manager.
 Inez was also the guardian and protector of Marilyn’s institutionalized mother, Gladys Pearl.
 And too, according to Spoto, Rudin needed time to contact Joe DiMaggio, who, Rudin knew, was the best person to arrange and manage Marilyn’s funeral (Spoto 579-580).
 Perhaps; but since Marilyn, whose death manifest itself to be a suicide, was the most famous celebrity in Hollywood, arguably the world, an autopsy would necessarily be required, an autopsy that could only be performed at the Los Angeles County Morgue.
 A curious detour, the delay in transporting Marilyn’s body to the morgue for an immediate autopsy was the first strange event that transpired and clouded one of the most controversial and criticized autopsies performed during the twentieth century.